Mosqlimate-project/sprint-template/scores/scores.md

  ## Teams and models
 The Mosqlimate group assessed the performance of each model using a set of scores.
 The logarithmic score, CRPS and the interval score were computed using the 'ScoringRules Python package'.
-Other metrics were also  calculated as additional feedback for the teams, but do not enter the composition of the various ranking of the models.
+Other metrics were also  calculated as additional feedback for the teams.
 These additional metrics include (i) average scores in the epidemic peak (3-week window centered on the peak) and (ii) the time lag which maximizes the cross-correlation between forecasts and data.

 Seven teams participated in the Dengue 2024 Sprint.
 They submited dengue predictions using a variety of modeling approaches: